 Mathematics

 Mathematics courses in the Middle School attempt to challenge all students to learn mathematics at the highest level.
-Hands-on activities and group work are balanced with note taking, practice, application, and analysis of concepts.
+In a spirit of academic differentiation, we now offer 2 advanced placement options (Pre-Algebra & Algebra 1) for our Grade 7 & 8 students.
+In all math classes, hands-on activities and group work are balanced with note taking, practice, application, and analysis of concepts.

 Problem solving situations lead students through discussion and sense-making of mathematical principles.
 Students are asked to be active participants in their learning.
 All classes keep notebooks and binders to organize their work.